jlombino/Image-Colorizer/README.md

 ```
 ├── resources                        <- Images and videos used in notebooks
+├── environment                      <- Information for reproducibility
+├── Slides.pdf                       <- Presentation for this project
 ├── Colorizer_Analysis.ipynb         <- Final notebook summarizing all work
 ├── Video_Colorizer.ipynb            <- Notebook for model trained on video data
 ├── GAN_Colorizer.ipynb              <- Notebook for model trained using adversarial loss